 With an emphasis in medical device and chemical-related technology, Erin counsels clients on freedom-to-operate, patent infringement, patentability and due diligence issues.
 She regularly prepares noninfringement and invalidity opinions, and assists in litigation analysis and Inter Partes Review Proceedings.

-Erin’s experience involves a variety of subject matters, such as small molecule design and development, chemical synthesis and related processes, pharmaceuticals, enzyme catalysts, medical devices and related manufacturing processes for cardiology and vascular access products, pesticide formulations, device coatings, microencapsulation, polymeric materials, heat transfer, electrochemical cells and hydrogen generation cells.
+Erin’s experience involves a variety of subject matters, such as small molecule design and development, chemical synthesis and related processes, pharmaceuticals, enzyme catalysts, medical devices and related manufacturing processes for cardiology and vascular access products, electrochemical cells, hydrogen generation cell, pesticide formulations, device coatings, microencapsulation, polymeric materials, and heat transfer.

 - Saint Louis University School of Law (J.D., cum laude, 2007)